-The aim of this study was to investigate the relationship between fear and anxiety caused by COVID-19 and students' quality of life.
-In our study, it was found that there is a significant relationship between fear and anxiety and students' quality of life, such that as fear and anxiety increase, quality of life decreases, which is consistent with the findings of Parisod et al.22 In this regard, the study by Maflib et al.,16 which assessed the quality of life and social support among students during the COVID-19 epidemic, showed that anxiety and stress caused by COVID-19 have a significant negative correlation with students' quality of life scores.
-Additionally, a study on the general population of Saudi Arabia found that fear of COVID-19 reduces mental well-being and quality of life.23 Given that the COVID-19 epidemic has affected people of all genders, occupations, and age groups, it can be expected that the psychological distress created during this period will negatively impact various aspects of people's quality of life.
+The aim of this study was to investigate the relationship between fear and anxiety and students' quality of life in the Covid-19 epidemic.
+In our study, it was found that there is a relationship between fear and anxiety caused by COVID-19 and students' quality of life, so that with increasing fear and anxiety, quality of life decreased, which is consistent with the results of a study by Parisod et al.22 In this regard, the findings of the study by Maflib et al., Which was conducted to assess the quality of life and social support among students during the COVID-19 epidemic, demonstrated that anxiety and stress caused by COVID-19 had a significant negative correlation with students' quality of life score.
+16 Also, the results of a study on the general population of Saudi Arabia showed that fear of COVID-19 reduces mental well-being and quality of life.23 Given that the COVID-19 epidemic has affected all people regardless of gender, occupation, and age group, it can be expected that the psychological distress created during this period will reduce various aspects of people's quality of life.

-The results showed that the mean score of fear and anxiety related to COVID-19 and quality of life in girls was higher than in boys, indicating that girls have more fear and anxiety than boys and their quality of life was more affected by COVID-19 than boys.
-The findings of a study conducted in Cuba revealed that the prevalence of fear of COVID-19 was higher among women than men, which is in line with the present study's results.24 Many studies in the literature have reported similar results.25-27 Various previous studies on the general population have all shown that the fear of COVID-19 is greater in women than in men.^{28,29} This conclusion can be related to women's high levels of stress, which may make it easier for them to communicate their anxieties due to their societal gender roles.
-In contrast, men may be less likely to express their fears due to their traditional roles as being strong and courageous.30,31

-Overfield believes that the difference between men and women lies in the fact that women are more prone to stress than men.
-32 According to a study conducted on students at a Saudi university, the findings showed that male and female students were not significantly different in terms of fear and anxiety.
-23 Since high stress and anxiety reduce the quality of life, it can be expected that in epidemics, the quality of life of people, especially vulnerable populations, will decrease.
+The results showed that the mean score of fear and anxiety of covid-19 and quality of life in girls was higher than in boys, which showed that girls have more fear and anxiety than boys and their quality of life was more affected by Covid-19 than boys.
+The results of a study conducted in Cuba showed that the rate of fear of Covid-19 was higher in women than men, which is consistent with the results of the present study.24 Many studies in the literature have reported similar results.25-27 Various previous studies on the general population have all shown that fear of COVID-19 is greater in women than men.^{28,29} The reason for this finding can be attributed to the high level of stress in women,30 it is also easier for women to express their fears because of their social gender roles, while men may not express their fears because of their strong and courageous roles.31 Overfield believes that the difference between men and women is because women are more prone to stress than men.32 The findings of a study conducted on students at a Saudi university showed that male and female students were not significantly different in terms of fear and anxiety.23 Since high stress and anxiety reduce the quality of life, it can be expected that in epidemics, the quality of life of people, especially vulnerable populations, will decrease.
 One of the most important weaknesses of this study was the lack of detailed demographic information.
-The novelty of this study and the focus on a specific group of the Sulaimaniyah community who had experienced several COVID-19 waves were two of the strengths of this study.
+The novelty of this study and the focus on a specific group of the Sulaimaniyah community who had experienced several COVID-19 waves was one of the strengths of this study.